nevermined-io/sdk-js/README.md

     nodeUri: 'http://localhost:8545',
     // the uri of metadata
     metadataUri: 'http://localhost:5000',
-    // the uri of brizo
+    // the uri of gateway
     gatewayUri: 'http://localhost:8030',
-    // address that brizo uses
+    // address that gateway uses
     gatewayAddress: '0x00bd138abd70e2f00903268f3db08f2d25677c9e'
     // the uri to the parity node you want to use for encryption and decryption
     parityUri: 'http://localhost:9545',